JuanBrachoDev/Vinyl/README.md

 -   ### Footer:
     A footer with contact info and links to social media for users to be able to contact and interact with the shop easily.
 -   ### Other Products:
-    More types of products are planned ahead, including artist-related merchandise and hardware like turntables and gramophones.
+    More types of products are planned, including artist-related merchandise and hardware like turntables and gramophones.
 -   ### Ratings System:
     The ability to rate products when bought will help other users pick and better decide if a product fits their needs.